ajisrael/learning-junit/README.md

 This is very similar to the `@Mock` annotation from Mokito, but also adds the object to the spring application context.

+### @SpringBootTest Annotation

+This annotation will load the entire application context of the spring boot app.
+This should be used for integration testing.

 ## Other

 ### Generating Coverage Test Report